yast/yast.github.io/_posts/2020-06-23-digest-of-yast-development-sprint-102.md

 ---

 It's time for another development digest from The YaST team.
 As you can see in the following list of highlights, the range of topics is as broad as usual.

+## Summary of the (Auto)YaST Changes

-- [Validation of the AutoYaST profile at the beginning of the installation](https://github.com/yast/yast-autoinstallation/pull/624) (see screnshot below).
+- [Validation of the AutoYaST profile at the beginning of the installation](https://github.com/yast/yast-autoinstallation/pull/624) (see screenshot below).
 - [More robust and complete support for AutoYaST's user scripts](https://github.com/yast/yast-autoinstallation/pull/612).
 - Improvements in AutoYaST error handling and reporting.
 See the [documentation pull